mobify/navitron/README.md

 Currently for AOSP browsers 4.0.x - 4.1.x, the panes do not animate smoothly when CSS box-shadow is applied to them and have minor rendering artifacts where some of the content is cut off.
 It is recommended to disable box-shadows for these browsers.

+## Enhancements

+You could hook into Navitron's 'onShown' and use the history API to push states so browser's back button can drill up the menu.

 ## Working with Navitron locally

 ### Requirements